Airflow ᴮᴱᵀᴬ

 You can leverage our full data stack approach to obtain a complete view of your data pipelines, from your orchestrator to the data warehouse and your BI tool.

-"example_bash_operator"'s last run was successful, while "example_branch_datetime_operator_2"'s last run failed and needs attention
+"example_branch_datetime_operator_2" last run failed and needs attention

-1. Create a read-only user
+1. Create a dedicated read-only user

 2. Connect to Sifflet